 Not come when called – See above.
-Many people seem to think that their puppy should instantly know to come when called right out of the box.
-Er, kennel.
+Many people seem to think that their puppy should instantly know to come when called right out of the box, so to speak.
 Nope!
 You gotta teach her to come when called.

 Be different from any other puppy you’ve ever met – Even within the same breed, dogs do have different personalities.
-Don’t expect your new golden retriever puppy to be just like that golden retriever you had growing up.
+Don’t assume your new golden retriever puppy to be just like that golden retriever you had growing up.

 Not sleep through the night – At least for the first few nights with your new pup, expect to get very little sleep at night.
 She’ll probably howl and carry on (this is a scary new experience, after all).
 She’ll also need some 3AM potty breaks.
 Fortunately, this phase doesn’t last as long in puppies as it does in human babies.

 Occasionally get a crazed glint in her eye and start running around the house at high speeds – You’ve just witnessed the mysterious phenomenon known as “the zoomies.”
-Puppies usually outgrow this, so get it on video and stick it on Youtube while you have the chance.
+Puppies often outgrow this, so get it on video while you have the chance.

-Turn into a rebellious little snot around age 6-9 months – Welcome to life with your teenage puppy!
-See “Oh, Just Kill Me Now!
-Surviving Your Dog’s Teen Months.”
+Become a whole new kind of crazy around age 6-9 months – Welcome to life with your teenage puppy!
+See: Surviving Your Dog’s Teen Months.